samwrigley/continuous-integration/README.md

 # Continuous Integration Server

-Create and provision a Continuous Integration server on DigitalOcean using Docker, Terraform, Ansible, Nginx and Jenkins.
+Create and provision a Continuous Integration server on DigitalOcean using Docker, Terraform, Ansible, Nginx, LetsEncrypt and Jenkins.

 ## Prerequisites